 Do a Writing Workshop in Tropical North Queensland

-We’ve been trotting the globe running writing workshops for the last few years, but in the wake of corona-induced uncertainty, the current need to stay home and the impending desire to stimulate our local economy, we’ve decided to make some changes for the remainder of 2020.
-In 2021, our workshops in Bali, Japan and Spain will resume as normal, but we’ll be spending this winter exploring our own backyard – in Tropical North Queensland, to be precise.
+We’ve been trotting the globe running writing workshops for the last few years, but in the wake of the global pandemic, the current need to stay home and the impending desire to stimulate our local economy, we’ve decided to make some changes for the remainder of 2020.
+In 2021, we hope to resume our writing workshops in Bali, Spain and Japan mid-year as normal, but we’ll be spending this winter exploring our own backyard – in Tropical North Queensland, to be precise.

 Fringed by reef, enveloped by rainforest and a leisurely drive from sunburnt country towns, Cairns (Gimuy) is a laidback coastal city that throbs with a vibrant melting pot of cultures.
-From late June until late July this year, we’ll be running an intensive writing workshop there, and if you’re an aspiring travel writer or freelance journalist with an open mind, itchy feet and a desire to explore more of your own backyard, we’d bloody love it if you joined us.
+As soon as the Queensland border opens, we’ll be running an intensive writing workshop there, and if you’re an aspiring travel writer or freelance journalist with itchy feet and an open mind, we’d bloody love it if you joined us.

 What You Get: